micheltokic/stable_baselines_model_based_rl/README.md

 This will generate the api docs for the entire stable_baslines_model_based_rl module and also create an overview page containing links to all packages, modules, functions, etc.

+### Automatic Docs Generation & GitHub Pages
+The GitHub Workflow (`docs`) automatically generates the API docs, builds the MkDocs and "deploys" it to the gh-pages branch, which means it'll be deployed to GitHub Pages